Office of the Mayor

 Ben Kessler, Mayor of the City of Bexley

-The Mayor serves as the city manager, safety director, and director of development for the City of Bexley.
+The Mayor serves as the chief executive officer, safety director, and director of development for the City of Bexley.
 As well as overseeing day-to-day operations at the city and supervising city personnel, the Mayor is also tasked by the City's charter with creating and implementing the City's strategic plan.

 In "Ask The Mayor" posts, I'll be posting redacted questions or comments from residents and my answers to them, in case the information is helpful to other residents wondering the same thing!